imuragesh/Angular2024Cource/README.md

 Property binding vs String Interpolution string interpolution  {{Propert name}}  and   [ineerText]="Property name"

-don't use the bouth at time means  propety binding inside that don't use the string interpolution.
+don't use the both at time means  propety binding inside that don't use the string interpolution.

+Event binding